jiegec/cpu/docs/cbp.md

     - footprint[13] = B[13]
     - footprint[14] = B[14]
     - footprint[15] = B[15]
+- PHT:
+    - 4 tables
+    - history length of the 4 tables: 36, 68, 132, 388
+    - each table is 4-way associative
+    - each table has 9 index bits, including PC[5]
+    - each table has `4*2^9=2048` entries
-- Source: Half&Half: Demystifying Intel’s Directional Branch Predictors for Fast, Secure Partitioned Execution
+- Source: Half&Half: Demystifying Intel’s Directional Branch Predictors for Fast, Secure Partitioned Execution (@jiegec leads to a different conclusion regarding the PHT part from the paper)
 - Reproduced by @jiegec